MuhtasimTanmoy/rust-playground/documentation/Syntax Helper.md

 # RUST

-- Rust is a systems programming language that focuses on strong compile-time correctness guarantees.
+- Rust is a systems programming language that focuses on strong compile-time correctness guarantees

-- Strong memory guarantees make writing correct concurrent Rust code easier than in other languages.
+- Strong memory guarantees make writing correct concurrent Rust code easier than in other languages
 - It is focused on three goals: safety, speed, and concurrency.
-It maintains these goals without having a garbage collector.
+It maintains these goals without having a garbage collector

-- Good interfacing with wasm.
+- Good interfacing with wasm

-- No garbage collector.
+- No garbage collector

 ## Ownership

 - Ownership
     - The scope that will free the resource.
 Owned.

 - Mutable Reference
     - Can be only one.
 No one can Read and write.
 Exclusive access.
 No responsibility to free.
 Only borrowing it.
 Exclusive.

 - Immutable Reference
     - No modification.
 Multiple read.
 Shared.